(Drama of Words)

 This work is created with the contribution of 19 speakers with 18 different languages from around the world.
 All the material is made with the spoken words that are digitally staged and processed using REAPER and SuperCollider.

-PS: I would like to thank Terry Perdanawati and Casey Palbicki for correcting the text's English translation.
+PS: I would like to thank Terry Perdanawati and Casey Palbicki for editing the text's English translation.

 composition & narrative text